Should You Peel Zucchini for Zucchini Bread?

 Fresh zucchini is key to making moist and flavorful zucchini bread.
 Choose zucchini that is firm and free from blemishes or soft spots.
 Smaller zucchini tend to have more tender skin and fewer seeds, making them ideal for this recipe.

-Feel free to get creative with your zucchini bread by adding your favorite mix-ins.
-Nuts, chocolate chips, dried fruits, or even a swirl of nut butter can add extra flavor and texture to your loaf.
-Just be sure not to overdo it—too many add-ins can weigh down the bread and affect its texture.
+Enhance your zucchini bread by adding nuts, chocolate chips, dried fruits, or a swirl of nut butter.
+These mix-ins bring extra texture and flavor, but be careful—too many can weigh down the bread.

 Storing and Freezing Zucchini Bread